 - To get used to daily writing.
 Before I set the challenge for myself, I was a little lackadaisical in my writing.
 I would write a couple times a week for 30-60 minutes per day.
 This just wasn't enough to get all the content up on the site that I wanted to.
 It was tough at first, but after about day 10 it felt natural to sit and write for 30 minute chunks 3 or 4 times per day.

 - To get great content up on the site.
 I have lots of ideas about poker study and things that I do that I think would help all my readers improve their games.
 The sooner I get this stuff up, the faster we can all improve our games.
-Like I said in My Story of Poker Struggle post, you’ve truly learned something when you can teach it to others.
-As I’m teaching all of you what I’ve learned, I’m solidifying that knowledge in my head and becoming a better poker player alongside you.
+You've truly learned something when you can teach it to others.
+As I'm teaching all of you what I've learned, I'm solidifying that knowledge in my head and becoming a better poker player alongside you.

 - To practice putting my opinions down on paper.
 I've always been one to keep my opinions to myself.
 I learned at an early age that “opinions are like assholes, everyone's got one and they all stink.”
 I think this somehow got ingrained into my unconscious competence so early that it's hard to get it out.
 I'm trying to put my opinion out there more, to let the real me shine through, and putting my own voice into my writing (not letting poker study writing seem too robotic or text book like and boring).